Blue Dog Coalition

-The Blue Dog Coalition (commonly known as the Blue Dogs or Blue Dog Democrats) is a caucus in the United States House of Representatives comprising centrist members from the Democratic Party.
+The Blue Dog Coalition, commonly known as the Blue Dogs or Blue Dog Democrats, is a caucus of moderate centrist members from the Democratic Party in the United States House of Representatives.
 The caucus was founded as a group of conservative Democrats in 1995 in response to defeats in the 1994 elections.
+Historically, the Blue Dog Coalition has been both fiscally and socially conservative.
+At its peak in 2009, the Blue Dog Coalition numbered 54 members, accounting for 21% of the entire Democratic caucus at the time.

-Historically, the Blue Dog Coalition has been fiscally and socially conservative, representing the center-right in the Democratic Party.
-The modern Blue Dog Coalition remains the most conservative grouping of Democrats in the House, broadly adopting socially liberal and fiscally conservative policies and promoting fiscal restraint.
-Blue Dogs are mostly elected in Republican-leaning districts.
+In the late 2010s and early 2020s, the coalition's focus shifted towards ideological centrism and constituency-based politics; however, the coalition maintained an emphasis on fiscal responsibility.
+The Blue Dog Coalition remains the most conservative grouping of Democrats in the House.

-The caucus currently has 8 members.
-The co-chairs of the Blue Dog Coalition for the 117th Congress were U.S. representatives Ed Case, Stephanie Murphy,and Tom O'Halleran.
-The chair of the Blue Dog PAC, the Coalition's political organization, was U.S. representative Kurt Schrader, who lost renomination in 2022.
+As of 2025, the caucus has 10 members.